Pale Male: Life

 A new mate appeared in early January 2011.
-This new hawk, Lima (also called "Ginger", because of her dark feathers on her neck and chin), was only in her second year.
+This new hawk, Lima, also called "Ginger", because of her dark feathers on her neck and chin, was only in her second year.
 She was a young adult, with still-yellow irises, indicating her exact age.
 Her first nesting attempt was in the winter and spring of 2011 using the existing nest.
 Ginger exhibited behavior consistent with incubation of eggs in mid-April 2011 and two eyasses emerged towards the end of May 2011, producing the first baby hawks in this nest since 2004.
 Lima died in late February 2012, presumably after eating a poisoned rat.

 After Lima's death, Pale Male took a new mate, dubbed Zena.
-The two fledged 3 offspring, two of which were poisoned, rescued, rehabilitated, and then released back into Central Park.
-In September 2012 Zena disappeared and was presumed dead, and Pale Male took a new mate, called "Octavia" due to her status as Pale Male's eighth mate.
+The two fledged three offspring, two of which were poisoned, rescued, rehabilitated, and then released back into Central Park.
+In September 2012, Zena disappeared and was presumed dead, and Pale Male took a new mate, called "Octavia" due to her status as Pale Male's eighth mate.

 As of 2021, many observers believed that Pale Male was still alive at the age of 31.
-This would make him one of the oldest known red-tailed hawks on record.
-However, it had been suggested in 2015 that Pale Male could have died sometime over the years and been replaced without birdwatchers' notice by another male hawk with similar coloring, but no substantive evidence has been provided for either fate.
-There was no sign that eggs were laid and brooded at Pale Male's nest in 2020 or 2021, so it is possible that the 2021 bird is indeed an aged Pale Male, and is old and uninterested in propagating.
-Since Pale Male was never banded, it is impossible to confirm whether the Pale Male of 2021 is the same hawk who arrived in 1991.
+This would have made him one of the oldest known red-tailed hawks on record.
+It was suggested in 2015 that Pale Male could have died sometime over the years and been replaced without birdwatchers' notice by another male hawk with similar coloring, but no substantive evidence has been provided for either fate.

+Death

+On May 16, 2023, wildlife rehabilitator Bob Horvath reported that Pale Male had been found "sick and grounded in Central Park" by New York City Urban Park Ranger Nick Baisley the previous day, on May 15, 2023.
+Pale Male was transferred into Horvath's custody and he immediately took the hawk to the veterinary.
+Blood work and X-ray scans were done and Horvath then took him to WINORR to provide supportive care while they waited for the test results.
+Pale Male died on the evening of May 16, 2023, at age 33.